jaeeolma/ties445/README.md

 # Predicting the success of Kickstarter projects
-University of Jyväskylä TIES445 data mining project
+University of Jyväskylä TIES445 data mining project, Janne Mäyrä and Riikka Vilavaara

 ## Research question
 Based on the data of all previous Kickstarter projects, are we able to predict the success of currently live projects.
 How about number of backers they get, or the amount of money they will raise?